Thursday, June 4, 2015

 By the mid 1930's, the Camden-Philadelphia subway was built and ran almost directly under the church.
 The resulting noise made the space impractical for sound recording.
 By then the RCA Corp owned Victor and abandoned the studio and afterwards it was used as an employee recreation space and company store.

 Years later it was demolished is now a parking lot.
-It's a parking lot now.
 Not even a sign to note one of the most significant sites in the history of American music.

 Camden NJ 1927